Click here for a POTD from today

 Click here for a copy of my lecture notes from today's lecture

-Click here for a copy of the first handout used in class today
+Click here for a copy of the handout used in class today

 Featured Golden Rules of Chemistry: 3.
 There are two possible arrangements of four different groups around a tetrahedral atom.
 The two different arrangements are mirror images of each other, a property referred to as chirality and often compared to handedness.